Zarathale/ZaraSprite/README.md

    - Add a diagram file under `/diagrams/architecture.md` (Mermaid or image) showing the full message flow from Minecraft → Flask → Node → GPT → Minecraft.

 ---

+## 6. AI Accuracy & Player Trust

+We take AI reliability seriously.
+ZaraSprite is designed to be helpful, honest, and low-risk.
+Since GPT models can sometimes "hallucinate" (generate plausible but incorrect answers), we’ve implemented safeguards to build and maintain trust.

+### Safeguards in Place

+- **Structured Prompts**: GPT is prompted to be humble and avoid guessing.
+- **Context-Aware Sessions**: Recent conversation history is included in each prompt.
+- **Safe Fallbacks**: On error or uncertainty, ZaraSprite replies with a neutral fallback message.
+- **Logged Summaries**: Session summaries are generated and logged for admin review.
+- **Command Boundaries**: ZaraSprite can’t execute server-impacting commands.

+### Building Trust with the Community

+- **Honest Identity**: Clearly identified as a bot.
+It never pretends to be staff or a player.
+- **Fully Logged**: All interactions are saved to logs for review and audit.
+- **No Unsolicited Messages**: ZaraSprite only responds when messaged directly.
+- **Community Feedback Loops**: Admins help refine prompt templates and behavior over time.